KS10FPGA/KS10FPGA/README.md

 I have selected the
 <a href="https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046">Terasic DE10-Nano Kit</a>
 as the basic platform for the system.
-To that I've added a custom IO card which provides SSRAM-based KS10 main memory, 8x USB RS-232 ports, SD Card, and front panel interface.
+To that I've added a custom Daughter Board which provides SSRAM-based main memory, 8x USB RS-232 ports, SD Card, and front panel interface.
 The DE10-Nano Kit is readily available on Amazon, Digikey and Mouser.